Acupressure for Anxiety in Cancer Patients

 The trial information does not specify whether you need to stop taking your current medications.
 It focuses on using acupressure to help with anxiety during chemotherapy.

-Is acupressure safe for cancer patients?
+What prior data suggests that acupressure is safe for cancer patients?

 LS